 “Will we get a treat?” is a question I have been asked on more than one occasion during tutoring sessions with young students.
 The question would usually come up before starting or after completing an assignment.
 When inquiring as to why the question was being asked, one student replied, “Well, our teacher gives us a treat when we're good.”

 Growing up, I have no memory of teachers giving students a treat for completing work or exhibiting proper behavior.
-That being said, rewarding students for appropriate behavior has been the norm for years.
-As an elementary classroom teacher, my colleagues and I regularly employed a reward-based behavior management system.
-By the time I moved into administration, schoolwide behavior management systems had become the norm.
-Looking back now on the trajectory of student misbehavior that led to the subsequent need for reward-based systems, I shudder with dismay wondering why, as a society, we ever allowed ourselves to reach a point whereby it became necessary to reward children for proper behavior.
+That being said, rewarding students for appropriate behavior has been commonplace for years.
+I must admit that while an elementary classroom teacher, my colleagues and I employed a reward-based behavior management system.
+By the time I moved into administration, schoolwide behavior management systems had become standard procedure.
+Looking back now on the trajectory of student misbehavior that prompted the introduction of reward-based systems, I shudder with dismay wondering why, as a society, we allowed ourselves to reach a point where incentivizing children for proper behavior became necessary.

 Decades ago, front line workers dealing with students on a daily basis, noted concerning changes in student behaviors, even sounded the alarm.
 Sadly, their concerns were not sufficient to override the new wave parenting philosophies and social sway taking hold at the time; philosophies that the masses readily bought into, oblivious to the potential harm that would eventually come to fruition.
 How did we go from following rules because such was the right thing to do, to having to be rewarded for doing so?